 And now– I’m finding every excuse possible to harvest all the things from my garden, and bring them into my tiny kitchen.

-One of my favorite ways to bring the garden (or produce from the farmer’s market) into my home is to infuse water with citrus, herbs, and fruit.
-(Plus it is oh so easy!)
+One of the easiest ways to bring the garden (or produce from the farmer’s market) into my home is to infuse water with citrus, herbs, and fruit.

 Can I Use Tap Water?